Salat while travelling

 Can you combine prayers?

-According to the Hanafi school you may shorten prayers, but you cannot combine prayers.
+According to the Hanafi school it is wajib to shorten prayers, but you cannot combine prayers.
 Even during Hajj, Hanafis do not combine prayers unless they are praying behind an imam.

 As per the Shafi school, if you are travelling or you will be unable to perform your salah in its prescribed time, you can combine dhur and asr, during the time of dhur or asr, and pray maghrib and isha during the time of maghrib or isha.